lucacarniato/capstone-project/README.md

 In this study, the  Seattle Police Department collisions records were analyzed to build a model that predicts collision types.
 The predictive model can be used to issue a warning to the drivers when a serious accident is predicted.

 After data cleaning and selecting only the feature describing the pre-collision conditions, a decision tree classifier was found to be able to predict collisions causing personal injuries with 76% accuracy.
 Collisions involving personal injuries are more likely to happen in areas with more people on the road (such as pedestrian crossings).
-Road signs issuing warnings could be installed in these areas first, and then monitor the effectiveness in reducing severe collisions
+Road signs issuing warnings could be installed in these areas first, and then monitor the effectiveness in reducing severe collisions.

 The data set was strongly unbalanced towards collisions with severity code 1 (property damage).
 Additional records with severity code 2 (personal injuries) would help to improve the model performance for this type of accidents.
 For some features with a large number of missing values the description was missing.
 In these cases, a description would have been useful during the feature selection process.